Tabletop Game / X-Wing Miniatures

 - Awesomeness by Analysis: Official tournament rules prevent players from pre-measuring their maneuvers.
 To get great at this game, players need to learn how to judge maneuver distances at a glance.

-- Boring but Practical: The TIE Swarm list.
-The most popular variant is Howlrunner equipped with Swarm Tactics and accompanied by as many Academy Pilots as can fit under the points limit, but other variants include every named TIE and mixing all three types of generic TIE in varying amounts.
+- Boring, but Practical: The TIE Swarm list.
+The most popular variant is Howlrunner equipped with Swarm Tactics and accompanied by as many Academy Pilots as can fit under the points limit, but other variants include every named TIE (no longer possible with the Assault Carrier, because even without upgrades every named TIE now comes to considerably more than 100 points) and mixing all three types of generic TIE in varying amounts.

 - Cast from Hit Points: When Darth Vader is taken as a Crew upgrade, the ship he is in can take two points of damage to deal a critical hit to the ship that was just attacked.